Anthony William: Celery juice

 William is the originator of the celery juice diet, and journalistic research has led others to conclude that he is the primary source.
 William believes that "the science behind the healing powers of celery juice is just yet to be discovered."
-Currently none of William's claims can be proven.
+Currently, none of William's claims can be scientifically proven.

 William claims that celery juice has medicinal uses.
 He suggests that it can "improve energy levels," reduce bloating, increase "clarity of mind," and even improve such conditions as headaches and anxiety.
-The juice is supposed to be extra hydrating, "inflammation-reducing and microbiome-sustaining."
-He also calls it "a miracle juice" and "one of the greatest healing tonics of all time."
+He claims that the juice is extra hydrating, "inflammation-reducing and microbiome-sustaining."
+He calls it "a miracle juice" and "one of the greatest healing tonics of all time."
 None of these claims is supported by scientific evidence, and no dietitians or other members of the medical community are supportive of these claims.

 In an interview with UK's Evening Standard William describes how to make celery juice.
 He claims it has "healing powers" and explains that it is difficult to make.

-William explains that the juice must be pure, so not even a squeeze of lemon juice or a mixture of other vegetables is permitted.
-The juice should be consumed on an empty stomach, first thing in the morning.
-He recommends doing exactly 16 ounces of juice to start, and working up to 32 ounces, twice a day.
+According to William, the juice must be pure, so not even a squeeze of lemon juice or a mixture of other vegetables is permitted.
+Per William, the juice should be consumed on an empty stomach, first thing in the morning.
+He recommends using 4 - 16 ounces of juice to start, and working up to 32 ounces.
 He says that it should be ingested at least 15–20 minutes before consuming other food.

 Amanda Mull, of The Atlantic, interviewed two registered dietitians on the benefits of celery juice.
 They agreed that celery is a healthy snack, and that there is some evidence that celery may have benefits for managing blood pressure, but these benefits were observed when patients ate full stalks.
 One dietitian remarked, "there is no one food that will cure your cancer, inflammatory disease, or other ailment, so don't believe the hype you see and hear on Instagram."